wieluk/psychopy_linux_installer/README.md

 - The specified/default Python version is installed as `altinstall` if not present.
 - A directory is created in the specified directory (default: `$HOME`):
   `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`.
-- The script attempts to download a pre-made Python binary from my [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
+- The script attempts to download a pre-made Python .tar.gz file from my [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
 If it fails to find a matching version, it will download from python.org and build from source.
 - The script also tries to find a wxPython version from their [website](https://extras.wxpython.org/wxPython4/extras/linux/gtk3/).
 If this fails, it falls back to my [Nextcloud](https://cloud.uni-graz.at/s/YtX33kbasHMZdgs).
 If this also fails, wxPython is built from source.
 - Building Python and wxPython might take some time (1-2 hours).
 - The script output is minimal by default.
 Use the --verbose option to view detailed output.